ThomasBaGe/cpforager-dev/README.md

 - [ ] create a `AXY_Collection` class.
 - [ ] create a `TDR_Collection` class.
 - [x] add a test block where gps data is cutted by trip and written as csv.
-- [ ] add a test block where gps data are read from [https://www.seabirdtracking.org/](Seabird Tracking Database).
+- [ ] add a test block where gps data are read from [Seabird Tracking Database](https://www.seabirdtracking.org/).
 - [ ] add a method to_SeabirdTracking() in `GPS_Collection`.
 - [x] add a `fast=True` argument to the full_diag() method of `AXY`.
 - [ ] find a way to how fully benefit from `GPS` and `TDR` methods in `AXY` (*e.g.* display, diagnostic).